View William Fitch's Obituary on oleantimesherald.com and share memories

 In addition to his wife, he was predeceased by a son, Timothy Fitch; and his siblings, Betty M. (Bruce) Bradley, Gloria Button, Jean (Alvin) Dwailabee and Charles (Ethel) Fitch.

 The family will receive friends from 10 a.m. to noon Saturday (June 22, 2019) at the Guenther Funeral Home Inc., 1303 E. State St., Olean.
-Funeral services will follow at 11 a.m.
+Funeral services will follow at noon.
 Burial will be in Pleasant Valley Cemetery.

 Memorials if desired, may be made to Trinity United Methodist Church, 131 N. Ninth St., Olean, NY 14760.